shakna-israel/NecromancersApprentice/docs/003-Chapter-Three.md

 Kyle frowned, "How do you know?"

-Fiona cringed, the color running out of her hair, "The Headmaster took my detention.
+Fiona cringed, the colour running out of her hair, "The Headmaster took my detention.
 Gave me that message for you."

 Kyle's eyes widened, "You were given detention?
 For the rock on the girl's head?"